From stock-pickers to pensioners, Fed board filings show millionaires

 The financial disclosure reports for Fed Vice Chairman Stanley Fischer and Governor Lael Brainard, who arrived at the Fed in June, were released earlier in the year in conjunction with their nominations.

-In a filing dated Dec.
-17, 2013, Fischer said his assets ranged in value from $14.6 million to $56.4 million, with dozens of individual stocks listed among his holdings, including Coca-Cola (KO.N), Philip Morris (PM.N), Exxon Mobile Corp (XOM.N) and American Express (AXP.N).
-He pledged to divest his holdings in financial shares before taking the job.
+Fischer’s assets ranged in value from $14.6 million to $56.4 million, with dozens of individual stocks listed among his holdings, including Coca-Cola, Philip Morris, Exxon Mobile Corp and American Express.

-Brainard and her husband are paupers by Fed board standards, holding assets worth only $1.1 million to $2.7 million.
+Brainard and her husband, paupers by Fed standards, held assets worth only $1.1 million to $2.7 million.
+(Reporting by Michael Flahety and Howard Schneider in Washington; Editing by Bernard Orr)

-Looking at the Federal Reserve as a whole, though, Brainard is not faring so poorly.

-Half of the regional Fed bank presidents had assets worth less, according to financial disclosure forms made public Thursday by 11 of the 12 regional Fed banks.
-Forms were not immediately available from the St. Louis Fed.